 The postdoctoral training program in pediatric neuropsychology is conducted under the auspices of the Division of Pediatric Psychology and Neuropsychology, Nationwide Children's Hospital and the Division of Psychology, Department of Pediatrics, The Ohio State University.

-The training program is a member of the Association for Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to meet the criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.
+The training program is a member of the Association for Postdoctoral Programs in Clinical Neuropsychology (APPCN), and is therefore designed to meet the criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.

 The clinical training component of the pediatric neuropsychology fellowship at Nationwide Children's Hospital is structured around three core areas of (1) Neuropsychological Evaluation, (2) Neuropsychological Consultation, and (3) Neuropsychological Intervention.
 Experiences are obtained in each of these three core areas across both years of the fellowship.

-Neuropsychological Evaluation: Fellows receive supervised experience in conducting neuropsychological evaluations of both inpatient and outpatient populations.
+Fellows receive supervised experience in conducting neuropsychological evaluations of both inpatient and outpatient populations.
 On average, the fellows conduct 2 to 3 evaluations per week.